-DATOS holds series of training with SRA
+DATOS holds training series with SRA

 Quezon City, Ph — The Remote Sensing and Data Science: DATOS Help Desk (DATOS Project) spearheaded a week-long series of training sessions with the researchers of Sugar Regulatory Administration last 19-23 November 2018.
 The training focused on the use of high performance computing (HPC) and advanced remote sensing and GIS techniques for sugarcane mapping.